The Coastal Pacific journey

 Where waves and mountains collide

-Bookended by the rural New Zealand farmsteads that inspired the railway's construction, it is the central segment between Claverley and Clarence earns the Coastal Pacific its name and reputation as one of the world's great journeys.
-Here the Coastal Pacific voyages along New Zealand's wild coastlines, pressed against the sea by rugged cliffs that rise from the Pacific Ocean to form the Kaikoura mountain ranges.
-It is pure seaside magic, with New Zealand's best scenery, wildlife and engineering feats filling the windows as the Coastal Pacific winds around bend after bend after bend.
-And as the train skirts around secluded bays and across isolated beaches, have your camera ready because words cannot express the beauty that unfolds.
+Today, this sensational stretch along the Pacific Coast is the highlight of the Coastal Pacific journey.
+Here the Coastal Pacific voyages along New Zealand's wild coastlines, pressed against the sea by rugged cliffs that arise from the Pacific Ocean and continue climbing onward and upward to form the peaks of the Kaikoura mountains.
+It is pure magic, with New Zealand's best scenery, wildlife and engineering feats filling the windows as the Coastal Pacific winds around bend after bend after bend.
+And as the train skirts around secluded bays and across isolated beaches, have your camera ready because words cannot do justice to the beauty that unfolds.

 Spanning a colossal 200km from north to south and 70km from east to west, the Canterbury Plains are New Zealand's largest expanse of continuous flat land.
 Essential to successful large-scale agriculture, these vast plains were bought by the Canterbury Association in 1850 as the perfect region for building their new English colony.